alzwded/JakOestFilter/README.md

 The original `cgadither` filter is sort-of a snapshot in time on the way to `cgadither2`, but it yields some nice results by itself. `cgadither2` tries to do a better job to conserve reality, the number-less version is more of a toy. (wait, isn't this whole project a toy?)

-The `cgafilterfs` works like `cgafilter2`, but uses Floyd-Steinberg dithering instead of random.
+The `cgafilterfs` works like `cgafilter2`, but uses Floyd-Steinberg dithering instead of random. `cgafilterfs` has yet another alt color pallette ("extended" range) which tries to use the "bright" color as a color, and not just as white.
+With "narrow" color range, then it only outputs the BW for low saturation and BCM for high saturation.
+With "extended" it outputs BW for low saturation and BCMW for high saturation.

 Conclusion
 ==========